mr-dang-msft/Power-Platform-Games/README.md

 27. From the left pane, expand Data and then go to the page for Connections.
 28. Create a new connection for Power Apps notification.
 Paste in the app id you copied earlier.
 Save the connection.
 29. Before leaving this page, search for the same connection again.
 This time, edit it and give it a descriptive name.
 This is important as you may have multiple connections to Power Apps notifcations.
 30. Return to the browser tab with the Power Apps studio.
 Remove the existing connection to the Power Apps notification.
-Then add the connection you just created.
+Then add the connection for notifications that you just created.
 31. Save and publish the app.

 ##### Updating the list